 Deposit deduction calculator in Edinburgh, Scotland

-All residential tenancy deposits in Scotland need to be registered and lodged with an approved deposit agency: Safe Deposits Scotland, My Deposit Scotland or Letting Protection Service Scotland.
-Any Scottish letting agents must choose one of the three approved deposit agencies.
+In Scotland, all residential tenancy deposits must be registered and held with one of the approved deposit agencies: Safe Deposits Scotland, My Deposit Scotland, or Letting Protection Service Scotland.
+All Scottish letting agents are obliged to use one of these three agencies.

 This point refers to our tenants – all flats let by Edinburgh Letting Centre have been cleaned up to a professional standard prior to the check-in and on checkout should be handed over in a similar state.

 Wear and tear is normal and not subject to any deductions – like smudges on the wall where the sofa was, dirty patches on the carpet by the door – the list can be very long as any item provided by the landlord has a certain lifespan.
 But blue tack marks on walls, bath enamel chips and heat marks on worktops, for example, are damages deductible from the deposit.
 Edinburgh Letting Centre will always try to minimize the damage.
 We will try to repair first or approximate damage value before replacement.